COVID-19 Prioritized Examination Pilot Program

 • utility or plant applications, including the national stage of a prior international application, in which an acceptable request to participate has been filed with or after a request for continued examination (RCE), if no prior RCE was granted prioritized examination status.

-• The fees set forth in 37 CFR 1.17(c) and (i)(1) are not required to participate in the program.
+• The fees set forth in 37 CFR 1.17(c) and (i)(1) were not required to participate in the program.

 Benefit claims to one or more prior provisional applications under 35 U.S.C.
 119(e) or foreign priority claims under 35 U.S.C.
-119(a)-(d) or (f) will not cause a non-provisional application to be ineligible for this pilot.
+119(a)-(d) or (f) did not cause a non-provisional application to be ineligible for this pilot.

 Announcements